 Commonly, the following species form good nucleophiles:

-- Carbon – carbon acts as a nucleophile in many organometallic reagents and also in enols.
+- Carbon– Carbon acts as a nucleophile in many organometallic reagents and also in enols.
 Some examples of compounds wherein carbon acts as a nucleophile include Grignard Reagents, Organolithium Reagents, and n-butyllithium.

 - Oxygen – The hydroxide ion is a great example of a nucleophile wherein the electron pair is donated by the oxygen atom.
-Other examples include alcohols and hydrogen peroxide.
+Other examples include alcohol and hydrogen peroxide.
 It is important to note that no nucleophilic attacks occur during the intermolecular hydrogen bonding that takes place in many compounds containing oxygen and hydrogen.